tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/syllabus/index.md

 ### Final Project

 During the last three weeks of the course, you will be working on your capstone project, putting all you've learned into practice.
-You will be working with a group of 2-4 people on your project, and these groups CAN include students from the other two courses.
+You will be working with a group of 2-5 people on your project, and these groups CAN include students from the other two courses.
 Projects that span multiple courses typically turn out the best.

-During week 10, you'll present your idea for a final project and get feedback, helping you scope the project.
-During weeks 11 and 12, you'll spend all of your time working on this project.
-We will have occasional lecture time, but it will be tailored to what you need to know for your project and will be optional.
+During weeks 10, 11, and 12, you'll spend all of your time working on this project (minus some field trips and guest speakers).
+We will potentially have occasional lecture time, but it will be tailored to what you need to know for your project and will be optional.

-This project must use Rails.
+This project must use Rails in some fashion, although it will inevitably involve additional technologies.
 If you are not planning to spend much time on the visual user interface, I _highly_ suggest working with someone from another class to make your project visually appealing.

 ## Policies

-### Absence policy
+### Absence Policy

 You can miss up to 4 lectures; after that, your enrollment in the job placement program is forfeit.
 I don't recommend missing any lectures, as we will be moving very fast.

-### Late homework policy
+### Late Homework Policy

-Your homework is due by 6 AM on the day it is due.
+Your homework is due by 8 AM on the day it is due.
 After that, it is late.
 If you regularly turn in your assignments late, your enrollment in the job placement program is forfeit.

-I would rather see a solid incomplete attempt on time than a complete assignment late.
+We would rather see a solid incomplete attempt on time than a complete assignment late.
 Solid incomplete attempts turned in on time are not considered late.

 ### Honor code

 You are expected to do your own work.
-You should use all resources available to you, including open-source code, but copy-pasting open-source code is
+You should use all resources available to you, including open-source code, but if you copy and paste anything, MUST understand every line of that code.
-prohibited: you should use it only for inspiration or as a library in a bigger project.

 Copying homework is taken very seriously and can result in forfeiting job placement or explusion.

 ## Code of Conduct

 Like the technical community as a whole, classes at The Iron Yard are made up of a mixture of people from all different backgrounds.

 Diversity is one of our huge strengths, but it can also lead to communication issues.
 To that end, we have a few ground rules that we ask people to adhere